ossuminc/riddl/doc/src/hugo/content/guides/authors/design/patterns/command-event/optional-parameters.md

 weight: 10
 ---

+*Question:*
-## Q: Should the event for each command have a version of the entity where all fields are optional,
+> Should the event for each command have a version of the entity where all
-or lists, such that only changed data is sent back to gateway?
+> fields are optional, or lists, such that only changed data is sent back to
+> the gateway?

 ### Examples: